11 Best Things to Do in the Leura Area

 Buttenshaw Bridge in Leura

 The Buttenshaw Bridge is a small bridge between two parts of the Elysian Rock Lookout.
-The bridge forms part of the popular Prince Henry Cliff Walk between Scenic World in Katoomba and Gordon Falls Lookout in Leura.
+The bridge forms part of the Prince Henry Cliff Walk that runs along the cliff tops between Katoomba and Leura.

-The original bridge was built in 1936, but in 2015, the Blue Mountains City Council replaced it with a modern 14 metres long steel bridge.
+The original bridge was built in 1936, but in 2015, the Blue Mountains City Council replaced it with a modern 14-metre-long steel bridge.

-The views from this fascinating piece of engineering, across a deep rock chasm on the cliff edge, are pretty special.
+The views from this fascinating piece of engineering, across a deep rock chasm on the cliff edge, are quite special.
 It can be accessed via Olympian Parade.

 5. Olympian Rock